datle-dev/yubi/README.md

 ## Roadmap

-- more English word groups (1k, 2k, 5k, 10k most common)
+- [x] more English word groups (1k, 2k, 5k, 10k most common)
-- other word groups for fun and variety
+- [x] other word groups for fun and variety
-- alternative keyboard layout training utilities
+- [ ] alternative keyboard layout training utilities
   - keyboard layout display
   - most frequent bigram/trigram word groups with configuration for keyboard or finger combinations
-- programming practice mode
+- [ ] programming practice mode
   - for learning to type numbers and symbols on programmable split ortho or column-staggered keyboards where non-alpha keys are often moved to different layers
-- user accounts to save typing test history
+- [ ] user accounts to save typing test history
-- charts/plots of results
+- [ ] charts/plots of results

 ## Credits

 All credit for the concept and design belongs to [monkeytype](https://monkeytype.com/).
-Most of Yubi is simply my attempt at recreating and reverse-engineering just a few of its many wonderful features.
+Yubi is mostly recreating and reverse-engineering a few of its many features.

 Project Gutenberg word frequency list is from [Wiktionary's April 2006 Project Gutenberg 1-10000 word frequency list](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/PG/2006/04/1-10000).
 The list of words was also filtered manually to remove possible offensive words, single letter entries, some number entries, and entries with apostrophes that did not make sense by themselves.